seth-1/seth-1.github.io/exercises.md

 * Choose an appropriate visualization for your data
 * Why did you choose a certain geom for your plot?
 * What does the plot tell you about secondary metabolism in the 4 species
+* Write a function that shows you the results in a table

 ## Combining the sets